FoundryApp/foundry-cli/README.md

 ### How do I get a service account JSON for my Firebase project?

 1. Go to [https://console.firebase.google.com/](https://console.firebase.google.com/) and select your project.<br/>
 2. In your Firebase dashboard, select the settings icon.
-The icon is place up in the left sidebar.<br/>
+The icon is placed at the top of the left sidebar.<br/>
 <img alt="Service-Account-Step-1" src="https://firebasestorage.googleapis.com/v0/b/foundryapp.appspot.com/o/service-acc-tutorial%2Fservice-acc-step-1.png?alt=media&token=3887c551-2aa6-4555-bd8e-7e0fe6e73c5e">
 3. A popup menu will appear, select "Project settings".<br/>
 <img alt="Service-Account-Step-2" src="https://firebasestorage.googleapis.com/v0/b/foundryapp.appspot.com/o/service-acc-tutorial%2Fservice-acc-step-2.png?alt=media&token=f6ae3f0c-069c-4f76-8712-203f4ba07e39">
 4. This will take you to your projects settings with links to different sections on top.
-Select "Service accounts"<br/>
+Select "Service accounts."<br/>
 <img alt="Service-Account-Step-3" src="https://firebasestorage.googleapis.com/v0/b/foundryapp.appspot.com/o/service-acc-tutorial%2Fservice-acc-step-3.png?alt=media&token=7726fba0-ba90-4aa4-89d4-86727df595df">
 5. A window with info about the Firebase Admin SDK will appear.
 There, click on "Generate new private key" at the bottom.<br/>
 <img alt="Service-Account-Step-4" src="https://firebasestorage.googleapis.com/v0/b/foundryapp.appspot.com/o/service-acc-tutorial%2Fservice-acc-step-4.png?alt=media&token=caa3f666-59fc-4917-b736-1169e95b471e">
 6. This will present a modal window informing you about security implications.
 Read the text and then click on the "Generate key" button at the bottom.
 This will download a JSON file that is your service account key.<br/>
 <img alt="Service-Account-Step-5" src="https://firebasestorage.googleapis.com/v0/b/foundryapp.appspot.com/o/service-acc-tutorial%2Fservice-acc-step-5.png?alt=media&token=05e630f8-4dd8-4c43-baed-2a80b8096691">

-7. Copy the path of your service account key file as the field's `serviceAcc` value in the `foundry.yaml` config file.
+7. Copy the path of your service account key file you just download to the field's `serviceAcc` value in the `foundry.yaml` config file.

+## Slack community
+TODO

 ## License
 [Mozilla Public License v2.0](https://github.com/hashicorp/terraform/blob/master/LICENSE)